stolenpromises/website_jekyll/about_me.md

 <p>I worked in manufacturing automation at a small startup.</p>
 <p>I'm passionate about optimization and process improvement'.</p>
 <p>I rose through the ranks, built a team and got a fair bit of leadership experiance.</p>
+<p>I enjoy all things computer science.
+Lately I've been spending a fair bit of time solving interesting problems in #python and learning throughout that process.
+Manipulating data and running monte carlo simulations has led me to #tableau in order to better visualize project/simulation findings.
+Most recently, I spent about 10 years building a family business in the #manufacturing #automation space.
+My background is in #economics, #leadership, #business and all things #computation.</p>

 <hr class="major" />